awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-macie.md

     --admin-account-id 123456789012
 ```

-This command produces no output when successful\.
+This account produces no output when successful\.

 For more information, see [Enable Trusted Access with AWS Organizations](https://docs.aws.amazon.com/macie/latest/user/macie-organizations.html#register-delegated-admin) in the *Amazon Macie User Guide*\.